BRPD says it arrests three for vandalism at River Center

 BATON ROUGE — Police said Tuesday they had arrested three people and accused them of burglary- and vandalism-related charges following a break-in at the Raising Cane's River Center last week.

 Javin Thomas, 17, was arrested Saturday and Edward Eisley, 18, and Tatiana Gordon, 19, were arrested Monday, police said.
-All three were accused of simple burglary and criminal damage to property and booked into Parish Prison.
+All three were accused of simple burglary and criminal property damage and booked into Parish Prison.

 Police said last week that the three threw a brick through a lower-level door and gained entry into the building at 2 a.m.
 June 18.
 The three grabbed fire extinguishers and sprayed them through the halls.
 Once they made their way to the second floor, they threw the emptied extinguishers at six 80-inch television monitors worth about $5,000 each.